Please note that the Bylaws were amended at the Fall 2021 Conference.

 4.5 Special Meetings

 Special meetings of the Board of Directors may be held at such times and places as may from time to time be designated in notices or waivers of notice of such meetings.
-A special meeting may be called by the President of the Corporation and shall be called on the written request of any two Directors, delivered to the Secretary of the Corporation.
-Unless notice is waived by all Directors entitled thereto, notice of any special meeting shall be given by the Secretary of the Corporation, who shall give at least 96-hours notice thereof to each Director by mail, telegraph, telephone, facsimile, sent through electronic communication to the email address of record on file at the SRMC website or in person; except that a special meeting may be held without waiver of notice from or giving notice to any Director who is in the armed forces of the United States.
+A special meeting may be called by the President of the Society and shall be called on the written request of any two Directors, delivered to the Secretary of the Society.
+Unless notice is waived by all Directors entitled thereto, notice of any special meeting shall be given by the Secretary of the Society, who shall give at least 96-hours notice thereof to each Director by mail, telegraph, telephone, facsimile, sent through electronic communication to the email address of record on file at the SRMC website or in person; except that a special meeting may be held without waiver of notice from or giving notice to any Director who is in the armed forces of the United States.